 Almost all taxes, penalties, and interest can be settled through an IRS offer in compromise.
 This includes income taxes, payroll taxes, failure to pay penalties, failure to file penalties, negligence penalties, and fraud penalties.
 You can even use an offer in compromise to settle the Trust Fund Recovery Penalty (although you may have to let time pass).

-IRS Offer in Compromise Doubt as to Collectibility
+IRS Offer in Compromise Doubt as to Collectability

-If you are looking to file an IRS offer in compromise, it probably will be an offer in compromise doubt as to collectibility.
-For offers in compromise doubt as to collectibility, it is all about your reasonable collection potential.
+If you are looking to file an IRS offer in compromise, it probably will be an offer in compromise doubt as to collectability.
+For offers in compromise doubt as to collectability, it is all about your reasonable collection potential.
 The IRS will settle the liability if the amount you offer equals or exceeds the reasonable collection potential.

 What is Reasonable Collection Potential?